Elk River Swimming

 SwimmingRockhounding OregonBoatingFishing OregonBiking Oregon

-The lower segment of the river has limited access because of private land.
-The upper 17-mile portion of the river from the confluence of the North and South Fork Elk River to the Elk River Fish Hatchery is classified as recreational.
-The 2-mile segment of the North Fork above the confluence of the North and South Fork is classified as wild.
+Access to the lower segment of the Elk River is limited due to private land ownership.
+The upper 17-mile portion, from the confluence of the North and South Fork Elk River to the Elk River Fish Hatchery, is classified as recreational.

-Elk River Gold Panning & Rockhounding
+Elk River Rockhounding & Gold Panning

 Elk River Rockhounding